 Qatar Airways

-Qatar Airways have limited flights departing to and from Doha until 17 Mar.
+Qatar Airways has limited flights departing to and from Doha.
 Passengers have been advised to monitor the latest information via qatarairways.com or through the mobile app.

-• Current policy as of 17 Mar 2026: Flights departing 28 Feb to 28 Mar can be refunded in full or changed to a future travel date within 10 days from the travel date.
+- Current policy as of 1 May 2026: Flights departing 28 Feb to 15 September can be refunded in full or changed to a future travel date no later than 31 Oct 2026.

 Emirates

-With a few airspaces opening, Emirates have commenced a limited number of flights, with a reduced flight schedule.
-Customers are advised to continue checking their light status for latest updates.
+With a few airspaces opening, Emirates has commenced a limited number of flights, with a reduced flight schedule.
+Customers are advised to continue checking their light status for the latest updates.
+Customers who book flights from 2 April will receive a complimentary date change.

 Etihad